-The best AI board directors for 2026.
+The best AI board directors for 2026: top 5 ranked.

 An independent editorial review of the AI board director market in 2026.
 Five candidates ranked against six methodology criteria, with a category definition, citation-ready key facts, ten scenario-mapped recommendations, and a quick answer for direct extraction.